 When you are back from your vacation, you will have an amazing story to tell your friends and family and you’ll motivate everyone around you to also follow a fitness-for-travel journey to look and most importantly, feel your best!

 Final Thoughts Fitness for travel

 Have a plan and be consistent.
 Don’t follow every diet that comes along.
 What works for me, may not work for you.
 You are the only one who can tell what healthy habits and workout plan works best for you.

-The key to get into shape and remain in shape is to be consistent with your plan and listen to your body.
+The key to getting into shape and remain in shape is to be consistent with your plan and listen to your body.
 What makes you feel good?
 What keeps you feeling full and energized throughout the day?
-What helps you kick ass and fell motivated during your workouts?
+What helps you kick ass and feel motivated during your workouts?
 What keeps you feeling good and looking fit?

 If you learned to answer these questions for yourself, you will soon be on the road to embrace healthy habits as your lifestyle.

 BE ACTIVE OUTSIDE THE GYM AND DURING YOUR VACATION